Measurement of the near-threshold J$/\psi$ photoproduction cross section with the CLAS12 experiment: Acknowledgments

 We thank Z-E.~Meziani and S.~Prasad for fruitful discussions on the GFF fits; L.~Pentchev for providing the extrapolated Cornell data point; G.~Monta\~na, V.~Mathieu, and D.~Winney for discussions about the SDME formalism and for providing the JPAC model predictions; and C.~Roberts for providing the prediction for the total cross section based on the Pomeron exchange model.
 The authors acknowledge the outstanding efforts of the staff of the Accelerator and Physics Divisions at Jefferson Lab in making this experiment possible.

 This work was supported in part by the U.S. Department of Energy, the National Science Foundation (NSF), and the Italian Istituto Nazionale di Fisica Nucleare (INFN), the French Centre National de la Recherche Scientifique (CNRS), the French Commissariat à l’Energie Atomique (CEA), the UK Science and Technology Facilities Council (STFC), the National Research Foundation of Korea (NRF), the Helmholtz-Forschungsakademie Hessen für FAIR (HFHF), the Chilean Comisión Nacional de Investigación Científica y Tecnológica (CONICYT), the Scottish Universities Physics Alliance (SUPA), the Skobeltsyn Nuclear Physics Institute and Physics Department at the Lomonosov Moscow State University.
-This material is based on work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under Contract No. DE-AC05-06OR23177.
+This work was also supported by the Marie Sklodowska-Curie Grant Agreement No.~101003460.
+This material is based on work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under Contract No.~DE-AC05-06OR23177.